Jos Ilagan

 “Three days, Sonny.
 That’s all I ask from you.”

 Martin mulled over the request as he worked on the sausage in his mouth.
 “Three days, huh?
-I don’t think Vauxhall Cross would allow me to comply with your order.”
+I don’t think Vauxhall Cross would let me comply with your order.”

 “It’s not an order.
 Come on.
-Yesterday you said you’re just working on a routine request from Victoria Island.
+Yesterday, you said you were working on a routine request from Victoria Island.
 Now you’re dropping the name of SIS Home Office?”

 Martin didn’t say a word and was no longer smiling either.
 It was a bad sign to Durham, so he pressed on with his inquiry.
 “You’re keeping something from me, aren’t you?”